7 Top Tips When Buying your First Guitar

 Remember to clean the normal household dust off every time you change strings.

-5. Understanding what you are buying especially if second hand
+5. Understanding what you are buying, especially if buying second-hand

 Very importantly, only select a guitar you know is fully inspected and adjusted for easy playability, and has good-quality components.
 The guitar you buy at the local discount shop (& who only carries them for special occasions) is not a good place to start.
 Here at Freya Guitars we get these in after every Christmas for adjustments, and in many cases the cost of bringing the guitar up to spec can exceed the original cost of the instrument.